Last Updated: March 28, 2026

 Can I keep Macmaster’s Dwarf Cichlids with shrimp?

-Adult dwarf shrimp like Amano Shrimp are generally safe, but smaller species like Cherry Shrimp or Neocaridina will likely be hunted and eaten, especially baby shrimp.
+Adult dwarf shrimp like Amano Shrimp are safe, but smaller species like Cherry Shrimp or Neocaridina will likely be hunted and eaten, especially baby shrimp.
 Apistos are natural micropredators and will actively seek out small invertebrates.
 If you’re running a breeding shrimp colony, keep them in separate tanks.

 How can I tell if my Macmaster’s Dwarf Cichlid is stressed?